 Can a cooperative cities framework be used to address the unequal impact of automated traffic enforcement fines in Black & Brown communities?
 How can alternative land governance models help us respond to our climate challenge?
 Can “spatial games” operate as design tools, helping to broaden the conversation around socio-spatial imagination?
 These are just a few of the questions we’ll be exploring in the next season of the Cities@Tufts Virtual Colloquium.

-Shareable is continuing its partnership with Tufts University’s Urban and Environmental Policy and Planning department on this free lecture series hosted by its interim chair, Professor Julian Agyeman (and chair of Shareable’s governing board).
+Shareable is continuing its partnership with Tufts University’s Urban and Environmental Policy and Planning department on this free lecture series hosted by its interim chair, Professor Julian Agyeman (Julian is also the chair of Shareable’s governing board).

-Lectures are scheduled for most Wednesdays from 12:00-1:00 p.m.
-EDT from September 15th through December 8th and feature a 30-minute presentation followed by a 30-minute discussion.
+Lectures happen twice a month on Wednesdays from 12:00-1:00 p.m.
+EDT from February 9th through April 27th and feature a 30-minute presentation followed by a 30-minute discussion.

 In order to increase the accessibility of this content, Shareable will publish transcripts, audio podcasts, and videos from each presentation.
-And you can join live!
+And you can register below to join live!

-We’re grateful for the continued support from The Kresge Foundation to make this content free to all.
+We’re grateful for the continued support from The Kresge Foundation, Barr Foundation, SHIFT Foundation, and contributions from Shareable readers like you to make this content free and available to all.

 Learn more about events in the series below and catch up on all past Cities@Tufts recordings here.